scalableinternetservices/utils/README.md

 `~/.config/github_creds`.
 The github account you use should have admin rights to the github organization.

+### Update _constant_ values in `cs290.py`:

+* __GH_ORGANIZATION__: If you are using a different github organization, change this value to reflect your organization.
+This will permit the following commands to work as intended.

+* __S3_BUCKET__: Change this value to reflect the S3 bucket where you would like your cloudformation templates to be stored.
+Teams will also be permitted to PUT/GET items from `S3_BUCKET/TEAMNAME/`.

+* __TEAM_MAP__: Update this value after all teams have been added, and before `--multi` instance cloudformation templates have been generated.

 ## Commands

-### ./cs290.py aws TEAM
+### ./cs290.py aws TEAM...

-Use this command to configure the AWS permissions for a CS290 team.
-On first run for a team this will create the account, outputting the newly created credentials, and create the team's keypair file: `TEAM.pem`.
+Use this command to configure the AWS permissions for one ore more CS290 teams.
+On first run for a team this command will create the account, outputting the newly created credentials, and create the team's keypair file: `TEAM.pem`.

-Subsequent runs can be used to make updates to the team's permissions.
+Subsequent runs can be used to make updates to a team's permissions.
 This is only necessary if the permission settings have been modified in the `cs290.py` file.